by rotation

 Rites

-With eco-conscious choices at the forefront of every aspect of the service, Rites is a newcomer on the fashion rental scene, having launched just nine months ago, but has already taken the capital by storm.
+With eco-conscious choices at the forefront of every aspect of the service, Rites is a relatively newcomer on the fashion rental scene, having launched in 2023, but has already taken the capital by storm.
 Offering a curated range of dresses, bags and tops – available to rent online or from Rites’ east London shop – choose from Ganni, Reformation, Prada, Jacquemus and more.
 Founded by New Zealander Meg O’Hara, who grew up learning the values and impact of sustainability, she says: “Rites began as another project many years ago, to celebrate rituals, seasonality and the idea that what is good for the planet is good for us.
 Now, a few iterations later, my intention is largely still the same: to celebrate and mark the special occasions in life, encourage circularity and that feeling good doesn’t have to cost the earth.”

 Visit rites.co